motibytes/motibytes.github.io/_posts/2021-01-13-Delivery-Transcends-Content.md

 layout: post
 ---

-The tree that grows to its full potential is the tree who drinks sunlight, the tree that is not covered up by the shadow of the forest.
+# The tree that grows to its full potential is the tree that drinks sunlight, the tree that is not covered up by the shadow of the forest.

 It can be said that the purpose of a tree is to grow and reach its arms out for the sun.
 All of Life follows in this same sacred process.
-All of Life understands the devastation of depriving one of their potential, often felt most deeply in the loss of the life of a child.
+All of Life understands the devastation of depriving one of their potentials, often felt most deeply in the loss of the life of a child.

 We can understand that for a person, we grow farther than our bones allow.
 For us, learning about information and our world is our sacred process of growth.
-Just as our bones would grow crooked if we were to put a barrier in their way, we too will also grow crooked if any barriers are put in front of this process.
+Just as our bones would grow crooked if we were to put a barrier in their way, we too will grow crooked if any barriers are put in front of this process.

 It can be said that the key element to learning is the freedom to learn.

-The death of learning then, is anything that inhibits the freedom to learn.
+The death of learning then is anything that inhibits the freedom to learn.

 We can recognize this by the emotions evoked in the process of exploration and discovery, wonder and curiosity, these elements paramount to the human experience.
 The loss of such things is known to be the death of spirit.